 You wear compression stockings to improve blood flow in your legs.
 Compression stockings gently squeeze your legs to move blood up your legs.
 This helps prevent leg swelling and, to a lesser extent, blood clots.

 If you have varicose veins, spider veins, or have just had surgery, your health care provider may prescribe compression stockings.

 - Swelling in legs

-- Preventing blood clots, especially after surgery or injury when you are less active
+- Preventing blood clots, primarily after surgery or injury when you are less active

 Types of Compression Stockings

-Talk to your doctor about what kind of compression stockings are right for you.
+Talk to your provider about what kind of compression stockings are right for you.
 There are many different compression stockings.
 They come in different: